Number Theory

 Theorem: The trigonometric and hyperbolic functions and their inverse functions, the digamma function \(\psi\), the Lambert-\(W\)-function, the \(Ein\) function, the (hyperbolic) sine integral \(S(h)i\), the Euler’s Beta function \(B\), and, for \(s, u \in {}^{\omega}\mathbb{N}^{*}\) and \(t \in {}^{\omega}\mathbb{N}\), the generalised error function \({E}_{t}\), the hypergeometric function \({}_{0}{F}_{t}\), the Fresnel integrals \(C\) and \(S\) and the Bessel function \({I}_{t}\) and the Bessel function of the first kind \({J}_{t}\), the Legendre function \({\chi}_{t}\), the polygamma function \({\psi}_{t}\), the generalised Mittag-Leffler function \({E}_{s,t}\), the Dirichlet series \({\LARGE{\textbf{+}}}_{n=1}^{\omega}{{\tilde{n}^{s}f(n)}\;}\) with maximally finite real \(|f(n)|\), the prime zeta function \(P(s)\), the polylogarithm \({Li}_{s}\) and the Lerch zeta-function \(\Phi(q, s, r)\) always yield no \(\omega\)-ANs for real arguments and maximal finite real \(|q|\) and \(|r|\) at points where their TS converge.

 Proof: GPC, Dirichlet prime number theorem and Wallis product prove the claim.
-For the digamma function, the claim follows from the proof of \(\omega\)-transcendence of Euler’s constant \(\gamma\) below.\(\square\)
+For the digamma function, the claim follows from the missing of the \(\omega\)-algebraicity of Euler’s constant \(\gamma\) below.\(\square\)

 Theorem: Let \(\gamma := Li_1(1) – {_\epsilon}\omega = {\uparrow}_{1}^{\omega}{\left( \widetilde{\left\lfloor x \right\rfloor} – \tilde{x} \right){\downarrow}x}\) for \(Li_s(z) := {\LARGE{\textbf{+}}}_{n=1}^{\omega}{{\tilde{n}}^s z^n}, z \in {}^{1}\dot{\mathbb{C}}\) and \(s \in {}^{\omega }\mathbb{C}\), where rearranging yields \(\gamma \in \; ]0, 1[\).
 Accepting \({_\epsilon}\omega = Li_1(\tilde{2})\;{_2}\omega\) shows \(\gamma \notin {}_{\omega}^{\omega}\mathbb{A}_{\mathbb{R}}\) with a precision of \(\mathcal{O}(\tilde{2}^{\omega}\tilde{\omega}\;{_\epsilon}\omega)\).